-If your golden retriever attacks a certain breed of dog, it’s possible that they’ve been attacked previously.
-This type of protective behavior may be to blame for your shepherds assaults on other dogs.
+If your Australian Shepherd attacks a certain breed of dog, it’s possible that they’ve been attacked previously.
+This type of protective behavior may be to blame for your shepherd’s assaults on other dogs.

 They’re Playing Too Rough

-It’s possible that your Australian Shepherd is simply being too rough with, especially if they’re still young.
+It’s possible that your Australian Shepherd is simply being too rough with you, especially if they’re still young.
 A shepherd will learn how hard they can and cannot play as they grow older, but they should outgrow being rough with time.